ChannMyaeAung/MyLearningNotes/Linux/commands.md

     Moving a process from the foreground to the background is handy if we launch a graphical program from the command line but forget to place it in the background by appending the trailing &.

-  **Note:** Why would we want to launch a graphical program program from the command line?
+  **Note:** Why would we want to launch a graphical program from the command line?
 There are two reasons.

   - The program you want to run might not be listed on the window manager's menus (such as xlogo).
   - By launching a program from the command line, you might be able to see error messages that would otherwise be invisible if the program were launched graphically.
 Sometimes, a program will fail to start up when launched from the graphical menu.
 By launching it from the command line instead, we may see an error message that will reveal the problem.
 Also, some programs have interesting and useful command line options.